quad pain/quad strain: causes, symptoms, and treatment

 WHAT CAUSES QUAD PAIN?

-The quad muscles cover the front of the thigh and are often injured because they cross two joints: the hip and the knee.
-Quadriceps pain can frequently occur in athletes who participate in kicking and running sports.
-Since the quad muscles are a strong muscle group involved in supporting the body’s movement while upright, a pulled quad muscle can often occur.
+The quadriceps muscles span the front of the thighs and are often injured because they cross two joints: the hip and the knee.
+Quad pain can frequently occur in those who participate in sports that involve frequent running or kicking, such as soccer, football, and basketball.
+Because the quad muscles are involved in supporting much of the body’s movement while upright or in motion, quadriceps strains can often occur.

 WHAT IS A QUAD STRAIN?

-The quadriceps are particularly active during sprinting, jumping, hopping, or kicking.
+The quadriceps are particularly active during sprinting, jumping, or kicking.
 Too much tension can cause the muscle fibers to tear.
 This can be the result of either excessive force or repetitive motion.
-This tearing can happen gradually over time due to repetitive motion, or it can happen quickly when excessive force is placed on the muscle group.
+This tearing can happen gradually over time due to repetitive motion or quickly when excessive force is placed on the muscle group, such as a rapid acceleration or deceleration, or a sudden change in direction.
+Additionally, a sudden impact to the area such as a fall can also contribute to a quad strain.

 • Pain and swelling in the thigh